Christian Homeschool Speech and Debate Club

 "But sanctify Christ as Lord in your heart, always being ready to make a defense to everyone who asks you to give an account for the hope that is in you, yet with gentleness and reverence."
 1 Peter 3:15

 "Always being ready to make a defense.
 The Eng. word "apologetics" comes from the Gr. word here translated as "defense." ...
 [Peter] is insisting that believers must understand what he believes and why one is a Christian, and then be able to articulate one's beliefs humbly, thoughtfully, reasonably, and biblically."

 By participating in competitive forensics, our students will develop the skills necessary to articulate and defend the truth of Biblical Christianity.
 Club and competition together offer an environment whereby students and parents learn critical thinking skills and competence in delivery, where their message will be significant and impactful to their audience.
 While fostering a teachable spirit and humility.

-Defenders 3:15 is Coach lead, but parent participation is essential.
+Parent participation is essential to Defenders 3:15.
 At least one parent is required to attend and participate in club each week.
 Weekly duties will include:

 - Listening to speeches and providing feedback to the students.

 - Watching and giving feedback on debate rounds.